Submit a Manuscript to the Journal

 Eco, Umberto.
 The Open Work (Harvard University Press, 1989), 104.

-For consideration, please provide a note of interest on the topic of Openness.
+For consideration, please provide a note of interest on the topic of Openness by 05 January 2022.
 This can take the form of approximately 3-5 images and accompanying text (300-500 words), or a proposal of 500 words.
 Please include your contact information.
 The editorial team will contact selected authors in January 2022 to develop proposals into full manuscripts due May 16, 2022.
 Selected notice of interest does not guarantee publication, this will be determined through the anonymous peer-review process of developed manuscripts.
 Please see the journal website for additional information on submissions.
+Please send note of interest to Lois Weinthal at: [email protected].

 View the latest tweets from Arts_Routledge